 Since its invention by the Romans, concrete has been cast into all manner of formworks whether temporary or permanent.
-Concrete members have traditionally been cast using a rigid formwork.
+Concrete members have traditionally been cast using a rigid formwork and engineering analysis has been on prismatic members.
 All rigid formworks including rubble, brick and wood have become the containment form of choice for our modern concretes and an industry standard practice ever since humankind first sought to contain these early forms of mortar and "concrete" in their structures.
-Straightforward methods of analysis and design are available for the traditionally cast concrete member - be it a concrete floor, beam, wall or column member.
-This is not the case for the concrete member cast in a flexible fabric formwork.
-The final member form, performance and function of the fabric membrane and the reinforcement of the member for design loads all add to the complexities of the member's analysis and design.
+But, since the 1970's there has been a renewed interest in using modern fabrics as part of concrete member forming systems.
+This type of forming system is not easily engineered and its analysis is very complex and requires nonlinear analytical procedures.
 Could this be a hindrance to its everyday use and acceptance?
-This paper explores the question of whether there is a future for the use of fabric as a material practical for forming concrete members.1
+This paper explores the question of whether there is a future for the use of fabric as a material practical for forming concrete members.